 There was a steel matting “bridge” across the shallow flow of Fawn Creek, across which is the first trail intersection.
 Left to do Bison clockwise, straight across onto Elk Trail, right to do Bison counterclockwise.
 I went right.

-To avoid airline / TSA luggage hassles, the only I left my pack & poles behind.
+To avoid airline / TSA luggage hassles, I left my pack & poles behind.
 So, all I carried was two bottles of water, a high cacao energy bar and a packet of Honey Stinger energy gels.

 The loop is highly exposed to sunlight.
 The only shade is along Fawn Creek and Fish Lakes.
 It was hot enough — 88° and 65% humidity — that there was a heat warning sign at the trailhead, but I figured five-something miles, no problem.
 I’m from Arizona!